 Goring CE Primary: Curriculum Intent: DT

-At Goring CE Primary, we will provide children with a design and technology curriculum which is relevant in our rapidly changing world.
+At Goring CE Primary, we will provide children with an ambitious design and technology curriculum which is relevant in our rapidly changing society.
 We will encourage our children to become autonomous and creative problem solvers who can work creatively on shared or individual projects in response to a design brief.

 Progression is planned throughout the school to help children build on prior knowledge, and gain a broad range of skills.